 The secret to a neat application is cutting the right size opening on the applicator tip of the caulk tube.
-The lower down on the tube you cut the larger the opening and caulk bead.
+The lower down on the tube you cut, the larger the opening and caulk bead.

 For trim, a 1/4- to 3/8-inch bead is good (you can wipe down the bead to whatever size you like).
 To cut the applicator tip, remove the cap (as applicable) and use a sharp utility knife to cut off the tip at a 45-degree angle.
 Some caulk tubes have markings on the tip indicating where to cut for various bead sizes.

-Place the caulk applicator against the shower surface at a 45-degree angle.
+Place the applicator tip against the shower surface at a 45-degree angle.
 Apply a small, uniform bead of caulk all the way around each part of the shower trim.
 It is important to cover the whole seam because water can leak through even the smallest gap.